Internal-Job-Portal/IJP/README.md

 podman play kube --network ijp-network podman-play.yaml
 ```

-These commands will build the Docker images for your services and then start up the entire system.
+These commands will build the podman pods for your services and then start up the entire system.